-Each year we run a Holiday Club for boys and girls aged 4½ to 11, usually each morning during the first week of August from Monday to Friday.
+Each year we run a Holiday Club for boys and girls from Reception to Y6, usually each morning during the first week of August from Monday to Friday.
 We provide 70- 80 youngsters with a range of exciting activities – craft, games, and songs, together with bible stories.
 No charge is made for attendance at the club, but donations towards costs are always welcome.

 None of this is achievable without a large team of helpers to organise the games, tell the stories, prepare craft activities, and help the children with these – as well as more mundane “admin” tasks – last year over 40 adults (young and old) were involved.

 Volunteers are always welcome, and should you feel able to offer some help please contact Helen McAlpine on email@example.com - we would be delighted to hear from you.

 The 2019 Holiday Club will run from July 29th to August 2nd

 Holiday Club 2018 - Jesus the Transformer (A St Oswald's Production)